Frequently Asked Questions

 If there is no fluoride in the water then children should start fluoride vitamins at 6 months old.
 The fluoride is incorporated into both the developing baby and permanent teeth.
-This makes the enamel more acid resistant, and therefore prevents cavities.
-Children should also have topical fluoride when they have a regular dental cleanings and check ups.
+This makes the enamel more acid resistant and therefore prevents cavities.
+Children should also have topical fluoride when they have regular dental cleanings and check-ups.
 Children should start topical fluoride as soon as they can spit out without swallowing the fluoride.

 What should I look for when buying a toothbrush?

 I have a softer-bristled brush.
-If I just brush harder with it, will I get the same effects?
+If I just brush harder on it, will I get the same effects?

 A softer-bristled brush is just as effective as and less damaging than a harder-bristled brush.
 Using your brush with the proper technique is of utmost importance.
 Remember you want to remove plaque and stimulate the gums without harming any structures in the mouth.
 When you brush too hard, you are using the sides of the bristles and not the tips.
 The tips are what remove the plaque, whereas the sides of the bristles do not clean in an effective manner.